stratamatch: Prognostic ScoreStratification using a Pilot Design: Illustrations

 \subsection{Simulated example}

 This section demonstrates the basic functionality of \pkg{stratamatch} in simulated example.
-This package contains a function, \code{make_sample_data}, which generates a simple simulated data set of any specified number of observations, so that users can explore the design options implemented by \pkg{stratamatch}.
-Below, we generate a sample of 10,000 observations and print the first few rows as an illustration. \begin{CodeChunk} \begin{CodeInput} R> library("stratamatch") R> library("dplyr") R> dat <- make_sample_data(n = 10000) R> head(dat) X1 X2 B1 B2 C1 treat outcome 1 0.93332697 1.0728339 1 0 a 1 0 2 -0.52503178 0.3449057 1 1 b 0 1 3 1.81443979 1.0361942 1 1 a 0 0 4 0.08304562 0.3017060 1 1 a 0 1 5 0.39571880 0.5397257 0 0 c 0 0 6 -2.19366962 1.4523274 1 1 b 0 1 \end{CodeInput} \end{CodeChunk}
+The \code{make\_sample\_data} function generates a simple simulated data set so that users can explore the design options implemented by \pkg{stratamatch}.
+Below, we generate a sample of 10,000 observations and print the first few rows as an illustration.

-The user should suppose that the rows of \code{dat} are individuals in an observational study, and the objective of the study is to estimate the effect of a binary treatment assignment(\code{treat}) on a binary outcome(\code{outcome}).
-However, in an observational data set, individuals are allowed to self-select into treatment and control groups, perhaps influenced by their background characteristics.
-Thus, we cannot naively compare the treated and control groups in this data set, because there may be differences between these individuals in terms of their baseline characteristics.
-We are in the common observational setting in which there are many more control observations versus treated units - \code{dat} is a fairly large data set (10,000 observations), but only about 1/5 of the individuals in the data set received the treatment.